 - In Gears of War, players who run out of health from non-lethal injury are Down But Not Out: they are completely helpless and will die from almost any attack (except in Execution game modes, where downed characters are immune to long-range attacks and must be finished off up close and personal).
 Finishing Moves can be performed on downed players.
 Additionally, downed players can use a frag grenade to perform a suicide attack on nearby enemies.

-- In Resident Evil 5, if a player or their partner gets critically injured by attacks which are not One-Hit Kill, they will enter the "Dying" status.
+- In both Resident Evil 5 and Resident Evil 6, if a player or their partner gets critically injured by attacks which are not One-Hit Kill, they will enter the "Dying" status.
 A dying player can be healed with the help of a partner (or fully healed if the partner is carrying a First Aid Spray), and the time limit of bleedout depends on the difficulty level.

 - In Warframe, incapacitated players bleed out for a few seconds.
 If any other players are nearby, they can run near the downed player and hold a contextual "revive" button that brings the downed player back to life.
 The downed player can still fire their secondary weapon while bleeding out.
 If you're playing solo, or your teammates are too late, you're out of luck and have to use a revive, which each player only has four of per mission and each revive has an increasing cost of sacrificing the XP gained during that mission.

 - In the The Last of Us multiplayer, players can get downed by most attacks.
 If they are hit by molotovs, burned by flame throwers, or get headshots with sniper rifles they die instantly.
 Downed players can still crawl to safety to get patched up by their teammates and their enemies can finish them of with flashy executions, though smart ones might also use them as bait.